S3 Express Append has issues

 While append seems like another milestone towards disk-like behavior at first glance, a closer look reveals a more nuanced reality.
 To understand, let's look at the problems faced by S3-based distributed systems and how they solve them today.

 Assume a distributed system writing directly to S3 Express.
 A node node-0 (original) is writing to a prefix /data/node-0/.
-If this node gets partitioned from the rest of the system, the system may creates a new instance of node-0 (duplicate) while node-0 (original) is still active and communicating with S3.
+If this node gets partitioned from the rest of the system, the system may create a new instance of node-0 (duplicate) while node-0 (original) is still active and communicating with S3.
 Leader Election is eventual, so this scenario could happen.
 Now we have two node-0 s in our system (original and duplicate).
 Both will try writing data to the /data/node-0/ prefix, causing serious data consistency issues.

 Data Lakehouse protocols like Delta Lake address the consistency issues described above.
 They ensure writes are made to new objects while incrementing a counter, e.g., 001 , 002, and so on.
 They use the put-if-absent primitive to detect if the object they are about to write has already been written.
 In this case, when one of the two node-0 tries to write an object like 003 using put-if-absent, it will detect that the object is already present (since it was written by the duplicate node-0 already), indicating that a new leader node has taken over, and the write will be rejected.